jlyonsmith/HowTo/Install/IPTables.md

 # Install `iptables`

-`iptables` is the built-in firewall on Ubuntu, Debian and CentOS.
+`iptables` is the built-in firewall on Ubuntu, Debian and CentOS. `ip6tables` is the IPv6 equivalent.

 Heres a handy diagram to understand how it works: